1989–90 NHL season

 The 1989–90 NHL season was the 73rd season of the National Hockey League.
 The Stanley Cup winners were the Edmonton Oilers, who won the best of seven series 4–1 against the Boston Bruins.
-The championship was the Oilers' fifth Stanley Cup in the past seven years.
+The championship was the Oilers' fifth Stanley Cup in seven seasons.

+Entry draft

+The 1989 NHL entry draft was held on June 17, at the Met Center in Bloomington, Minnesota.
+Mats Sundin was selected first overall by the Quebec Nordiques.

 Regular season

+Wayne Gretzky records his 1,851st point, passing Gordie Howe for the most in NHL history on Oct.
+15, 1989.